If you want to get ahead of your competition, you must always consider search engines. Search engines are those that give you organic traffic.

 Earn quality backlinks naturally to gain more organic traffic.
 Google and other search engines also parse these links to check for your site’s authority.
 These are done by a lot of various ways:

 - Guest blog.
-Don’t just guest blog for dofollow links.
-You must guest blog for exposure.
+Don’t just guest blog for do-follow links.
 Find your competitors and write something helpful for free, and in return, you get some additional authority, which equates to better traffic.
-Plus, their fans can become your fans too and would most likely link back to you if they find your site useful.
+Plus, their fans could become your fans too and would most likely link back to you if they find your site useful.
 But be picky with who you guest blog for, make sure they provide quality and relevant content regularly and of course, they should have a good amount of traffic for more exposure.

 - Get influencers to link you.
 How?
 Build relationships with the top authorities in your industry by engaging with them in a regular basis.
 Write a meaningful comment, start a conversation, share their content, or like their posts on social networks.
 Perhaps, do interviews.. it’s one of the best ways to connect with influencers.
 Most of all, your content must interest them.